When can I spend the money?

 That’s fine – so long as you don’t go over your annual ISA allowance, you can have more than one ISA.
 Remember, the most you can put into a LISA is £4,000, so that still leaves you with an allowance of £16,000 to put into another ISA.

-If you already have a Help to Buy ISA you can transfer it into the new Lifetime ISA should you so wish.
-Otherwise you will be able to run both products alongside each other, though you can only benefit once from the bonus towards the cost of the house.
+If you already have a help-to-buy ISA, you can transfer it into a new Lifetime ISA.
+Otherwise you’ll be able to run both products alongside each other, though you can only benefit once from the bonus towards the cost of the house.

-No. This is a savings account and not a pension.
+No – it’s a savings account, not a pension.
+If it helps, just think of a LISA as a nice little nest egg to boost your retirement funds.
 You can still pay into a personal or company pension scheme and benefit from tax relief subject to the current pension tax rules.